 Putin until 2036: in which countries the presidential terms were reset to zero and what did it lead to

 Russia is not the first country to reset presidential terms.
-Previously, this was done in other CIS countries and in South America, and in recent years - in Africa.
+Previously, this was done in other CIS states and in South America, and in recent years in Africa.
 Details tells DW.